felipepoulsen/microball/README.md

 flask run
 ```
 ## Try it out
-Try out API by entering a result for match 1:
+Try out the API by entering a result for match 1:
 ```
 curl <URL>/moneyball-api/match_id/1 -d "result=10-7" -X PUT
 ```